City 7 Dubai

-Originally called 'IN TV' and launched in December 2004 by Pakistani Business man Ali Mahmood.
+Originally called 'IN TV' and launched in December 2004 by Pakistani businessman Ali Mahmood.
 Then channel was later re-launched as City 7 TV by Mohi-Din BinHendi, a UAE national who saw a great opportunity to address the needs of both an expatriate audience and modern Arabs looking for local programming in English.
 In the last year of operation, the channel has expanded with the introduction of several locally produced news and entertainment shows.
-These include news, business and programmes on cars, cooking, shopping, sports, fashion, children.
-City 7 TV is a free-to-air channel and is available on Nilesat 101, channel 1 on Showtime, channel 89 on all E-vision packages and Du IPTV.
+These included news, business and programmes on cars, cooking, shopping, sports, fashion, children.

-City 7 TV was closed down on April 20, 2017.
+City 7 TV was closed down on 20 April 2017.

-Demographics

-City 7 TV caters to the English speaking community across the Middle East, making its reach the widest in the region.
-City7 TV programming covers a range of genres, including News, Business, Current Affairs, Entertainment, Cars & Safety, Lifestyle, Fashion, Culture, Nightlife including host Susie iliyan's show 'Dubai 'n I' & 'Out & About', Sport and children’s programming.

-The Channel is watched by the multicultural population of the UAE & the rest of the MENA region, and has the added advantage of being the only channel reaching out to visitors, tourists and business travellers to the UAE.